 To build a new future, you must take responsibility for your past.
 You begin to realize that you could have listened more, or criticized less.
 As you begin to contemplate dating, or even falling in love again, you will find yourself re-examining the past—and yourself—in a new light, and eagerly looking for ways to do it better next time.

 Phase Seven: Self-discovery and enlightenment

 After divorce, everyone has the potential to understand themselves as never before—what makes them happy, angry, and sad.
 A reserve of untapped potential and wisdom often lies trapped behind the tension of your past relationships.
 Here, you may experiment with new styles of expression, from opening up more to your partner to taking up traveling or painting.
 If there’s any reason to push through anger and sadness, it’s to find this gold at the end of the rainbow.

 And again, if you find yourself stuck along the way, get a Divorce Detox™.
 There’s no shame in it.
 After all, you’ve been through a trauma.
 And no one should have to suffer a trauma alone.

 Allison Pescosolido, M.A., is a divorce recovery specialist with advanced degrees in Psychology and certified Grief Recovery Specialist.
-She co-founded Divorce Detox, a center in Santa Monica, California that provides programs to individuals who are facing the challenges that come with separation and divorce.
-Divorce Detox provide support both locally and nationally.
-She can be reached at 888-456-7056 or view firm website or her Divorce Magazine online profile.
+She located in Santa Monica, California and provides programs to individuals who are facing the challenges that come with separation and divorce.